-- There were 17.6 million bitcoins in the world, in the first quarter of 2019.
+- There were 17.97 million bitcoins in the world, at the end of third quarter of 2019.

 - At the end of September 2019, the bitcoin index value amounted to 8.085.71 U.S. dollars.

 - There were 3,571 bitcoin ATMs in the United States, as of September 2019.

 - Market value projection of the blockchain industry will be $60.7 billion by 2024.

-- By the end of 2019, global spending on blockchain solutions is projected to reach about 2.9 billion U.S. dollars and also projected to reach 11.7 billion by 2022.
+- By the end of 2019, global spending on blockchain solutions is projected to reach about 2.7 billion U.S. dollars.

-- In 2022, the U.S’ expenditures on blockchain solutions is projected to reach 4.2 billion U.S. dollars, thus making it the largest spender.
+- In 2022, the U.S’ expenditure on blockchain solutions is projected to reach 4.2 billion U.S. dollars, thus making it the largest spender.

 - The market value of blockchain in the food and agriculture market, globally, is projected to climb 1.4 billion U.S. dollars by 2028.

-- In a research, 30 percent of respondents considered China to be the territory leader in blockchain technology development from 2021-2023.
+- As per a research, 30 percent of respondents considered China to be the territory leader in blockchain technology development from 2021-2023.

-- The blockchain spending of China is forecasted to grow to 1.42 billion U.S. dollars by 2022.
+- The blockchain spending of China is forecasted to reach up to 1.42 billion U.S. dollars by 2022.

 - The blockchain market value in South Korea is forecasted to reach 356.2 billion by 2022.

-- It is projected that, by 2025, 55 percent of healthcare applications will adopt blockchain for commercial deployment.
+- It is projected that, by 2025, 55 percent of healthcare applications will adopt blockchain for commercial use.